Looking to make some tasty beef jerky to snack on? Making beef jerky is quite easy–as long as you pick the right meats!

 When using exotic meats to make jerky, you will likely want to head to a butcher and find out when they will have these types of meats available.
 You may also want to connect with a friend who is a hunter to find out when they will have an animal they are planning to process.

-It is never advised to make exotic jerky with meats you may find in the freezer section of your grocery store as these will not yield the best results.
+Some people will tell you never make exotic jerky with meats you may find in the freezer section of your grocery store as these will not yield the best results.

 You can even use fish, like salmon, to make jerky, but it will result in a product that is much different than traditional jerky and it isn’t for everyone.
 It can be tasty though, namely when used in soups, but it can also be eaten as a snack just like beef jerky.